angular/angular/aio/content/tutorial/getting-started.md

 ```

 ### Accessing
-To access a service, you ask for it in a Compoennt, Service, or NgModule constructor by annotating an argument with its type.
+To access a service, you ask for it in a Component, Service, or NgModule constructor by supplying it's type on an argument.

 ```
 import { MyDataService } from './my-data.service';